 Workshops such as waterfowl identification, wood duck box building, and duck calling for kids are held throughout the day.
 One of the most popular events at Duck Days is the kids’ fishing activity.
 Children may fish for trout in the demonstration wetlands and then have their fish cleaned and packed to take home.

-The Duck Days Exhibit Hall will have interactive displays from local environmental organizations and will feature the crowd-pleasing Mallard ducklings, as well as live raptors, and activities for kids.
+The Duck Days Exhibit Hall will have interactive displays from local environmental organizations, feature the crowd-pleasing Mallard ducklings as well as live raptors, and creative activities for kids.

 |– Bureau of Reclamation